BIGJRA/BIGJRA.github.io/reborn.md

     - Toxic
     - Destiny Bond

-These things are tough but a powerful Ground-type sweeper can probably do the trick.
+These things are tough but a powerful Ground type sweeper can probably do the trick.
 Once you win, Sandy will leave.

 **Relationship Point Choices:**
 - Help Sandy in the WTC (-1 Adrienn)